FAA Electronic Signature Template: A Compliance Guide

 This digital seal is more than just a graphic; it’s linked to a cryptographic function that locks the document.
 If anyone tries to alter the document after it’s been signed, the signature will show as invalid.
 This creates a secure, tamper-evident audit trail that protects the integrity of your records and gives regulators the confidence they need to approve your filings without question.

-Meet Readability and Formatting Standards
+Meeting FAA Readability and Formatting Rules

 While the technical side of digital signatures is complex, the FAA also has some straightforward requirements for how the signature appears on the page.
 Clarity is key.
 The signature must legibly display the name of the person who signed the document.